 WASTE NOT, WANT NOT

-‘Waste not, want not’ is a pretty common attitude in the Bay of Plenty and is inspiring Tauranga cafés and supermarkets to give back to those in need.
+‘Waste not, want not’ is a pretty common attitude in the Bay of Plenty and more than a dozen local supermarkets are now giving back to those in need.
 Think of all the unsold fresh fruit and vegetables, delicious sweet treats, savouries, salads and sandwiches that wind up in the rubbish every day.
 Well, not in the Bay!

-Thanks to Good Neighbour, a local charitable trust that rescues food that would otherwise be thrown away.
-Their Food Rescue service now diverts about 10 tonnes of food is rescued from landfill every week by collecting unused items and redistributing them to 65 charities and social support agencies.
+Good Neighbour is a locally-run charitable trust that rescues food that would otherwise be thrown away.
+Their Food Rescue service now diverts about 10 tonnes of food from landfill every week by collecting unused items and redistributing them to 65 charities and social support agencies.

 Around 15,000 volunteer hours now go into Good Neighbour projects and activities every year.
 It’s all about tapping into something that’s bigger than ourselves.